matter-labs/zksync-era/docs/advanced/01_initialization.md

 Ok - so let's sum up what we have:

-- a postgress running in docker (main database)
+- a postgres running in docker (main database)
 - a local instance of ethereum (get running in docker)
   - which also has a bunch of 'magic' contracts deployed
   - and two accounts with lots of tokens